gumaerc-testorg/11.409-spring-2020/content/pages/syllabus.md

 The MIT [Writing and Communication Center](https://cmsw.mit.edu/writing-and-communication-center/) \[note: only open to MIT students\] offers free one-on-one professional advice from communication experts.
 No matter what department or discipline you are in, the WCC helps you think your way more deeply into your topic, and helps you see new implications in your data, research, and ideas.
 The WCC also helps with non-native speaker issues, from writing and grammar to pronunciation and conversation practice.

-{{< sup "1" >}} The course's [Calendar]({{< baseurl >}}/pages/calendar) page also includes a list of optional readings under each weekly heading, and the [Bibliography]({{< baseurl >}}/pages/bibliography) page lists further additional readings (at the end of the document) that may be of assistance to students’ thesis and dissertation research.
+{{< sup "1" >}} The course's {{% resource_link f4b9a3a7-3a80-b52a-8fd6-4f90bdf84558 "Calendar" %}} page also includes a list of optional readings under each weekly heading, and the {{% resource_link 666beec1-3118-ce81-58b0-0abb8000b737 "Bibliography" %}} page lists further additional readings (at the end of the document) that may be of assistance to students’ thesis and dissertation research.
 I will update the latter over the course of the semester and am happy to work with students to identify additional readings that may be of use in advancing their research interests.

 {{< sup "2" >}} This syllabus has benefited from (and continues to benefit from) syllabi of colleagues at many other institutions.
 The title and much of the "Foundations" section is a nod to the highly recommended "Political Economy of Modern Capitalism" at Harvard organized by Sven Beckert and Chris Desan.